KenKundert/scripts/README.rst

 Expand glob pattern into all files or directories, into directories only, or into files only.

-The inflate iterator is different in an important way from the expand iterators.
-The inflate iterator will generate paths that may not currently exist on your filesystem, whereas the expand iterators only yield existing paths.
+The all_paths iterator is different in an important way from the expand iterators.
+The all_paths iterator will generate paths that may not currently exist on your filesystem, whereas the expand iterators only yield existing paths.

 Filtering
 ~~~~~~~~~